xiix0/scam/README.md

-Civilization is the limitless multiplication of unnecessary necessities.
+Q:	What lies on the bottom of the ocean and twitches?
-		-- Mark Twain
+A:	A nervous wreck.